52 Best Condolence Gifts for Pet Loss

-- Give them a gift that will help distract them, such as a zen garden or coloring book and colored pencils.
+- Give them a gift that will help distract them, such as a zen garden, or a coloring book with and colored pencils.

-- Offer to organize, or help with a memorial service in honor of their beloved animal friend.
+- Offer to organize a memorial service in honor of their beloved animal friend.
 Prepare some kind words and get other friends and family members involved.